-In addition to conventional colonoscopy and virtual colonoscopy, there is a third FDA-approved method for visualizing the colon - capsule endoscopy or camera colonoscopy.
-Capsule endoscopy is approved only for patients who have not been able to complete a colonoscopy and as the first method for colorectal cancer screening.
-As of this writing, the FDA has approved only one device for this exam.
+In additional to conventional colonoscopy and virtual colonoscopy, there is a third FDAapproved method for visualizing the colon - capsule endoscopy or camera colonoscopy.
+Capsule endoscopy is not approved as the first method for colorectal cancer screening, only for patients who have not been able to complete a colonoscopy.
+As of this writing, the FDA has approved only one device for this procedure.